How ESM Inbound learns about your business [enough to create content as if we are you]

 Who should be your point of contact?

 Sometimes the business owner wants to be involved, since working with an agency was probably their decision.
 But most of the time, it’s the head of marketing or a marketing executive who is assigned this task.
-Whoever understands best about the kind of campaigns you want to have created, and who is going to be available to work alongside us, is the best fit for this call.
+Whoever understands best about the kind of campaigns you want to create, and who is going to be available to work alongside us, is the best fit for this call.

 During the call, you will agree with your strategist on the purpose of the content, the buyer persona to be targeted and other key details such as the deadline and any wider campaigns linked to the content.